BIOTECH-7005-BIOINF-3000

 4.2 Get Trinity assembly statistics

-If you didn’t successfully complete the Trinity assembly.
-You can copy the final assembly output file from the shared data folder using following command:
+If Trinity didn’t successfully complete, you can copy the final assembly output file from the shared data folder using following command:

-The Trinity package provides a useful utility to summarise the basic assembly statistics.
+Trinity also provides a useful utility to summarise the basic assembly statistics.

 ################################